unexpectedpanda/retool/readme.md

 sense if you intend to use the 1G1R function in CLRMAMEPro, where clones get excluded.

-Fighting games are excluded from supersets: there's so much rebalancing between their editions, and such strong preferences for different versions, it's worth keeping them all.
+Fighting games are excluded from supersets.
+There's so much rebalancing between their editions, and such strong preferences for different versions, it's worth keeping them all.